Antarctic Ice Sheet Velocity and Mapping Project (AIV)

 Team

-The AIV project principal investigators are Eric Rignot of Jet Propulsion Laboratory and the University of California, Irvine; Jeremie Mouginot of the Institut des Géosciences de l'Environnement; and Bernd Scheuchl of the University of California, Irvine.
+The AIV project principal investigators are Eric Rignot of Jet Propulsion Laboratory and the University of California, Irvine; and Bernd Scheuchl of the University of California, Irvine.
+Jeremie Mouginot of the Institut des Géosciences de l'Environnement also served as a principal investigator.

 Funding

-The Greenland Ice sheet Mapping Project (GIMP) is a NASA Making Earth System Data Records for Use in Research Environments (MEaSUREs) project.
+Antarctic Ice Sheet Velocity and Mapping (AIV) is a NASA Making Earth System Data Records for Use in Research Environments (MEaSUREs) project.
 MEaSUREs projects enable Earth science researchers to develop satellite-derived, value-added data products.